dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 	In the `08_concatenated_aln` you will find the files `meliaceae_MO_500_8_concat.fa`  `meliaceae_MO_500_8_concat.model`  and `meliaceae_MO_500_8_concat_taxon_occupancy_stats.txt`

-	You can the taxon statistic including the size of the concatenated matrix and occupancy
+	You can then taxon statistic, including the size of the concatenated matrix and occupancy.

 		column -t meliaceae_MO_500_8_concat_taxon_occupancy_stats.txt